-I read about yet another police training “accident” last week.
 While conducting training, a role player fired a blank round at contact distance into another officer’s back.
 The officer shot with the blank had to be hospitalized.
-Read about the details of the incident in the link below:
+Read about the details of the incident in the link :

-Unfortunately, this isn’t the first time that someone has been injured in a training session featuring “blank” rounds.
-Most of you will likely remember the police training fatality last year where an officer killed a member of the citizens police academy class he was teaching when he mistook a wadcutter .38 round for a blank.
+Most of you will likely also remember the police training fatality when an officer killed a member of the citizens police academy class he was teaching when he mistook a wadcutter .38 round for a blank.